 When arriving at Port Canaveral for your cruise, there are large electronic signs directing passengers to their correct terminal.

 Cruise Terminal 1 was built to handle some of the largest cruise ships in the world, which includes Royal Caribbean‘s Oasis-class ships.
-This year, ships sailing from Terminal 1 include Allure, Wonder, and Utopia of the Seas.
+This year, ships sailing from Terminal 1 include Symphony, Wonder, Utopia, and Star of the Seas.

 Cruise Terminal 3 is the newest terminal at Port Canaveral to house Carnival Cruise Line’s largest ships — specifically Mardi Gras.
-Carnival Liberty and Glory also sail from this $163 million, 188,000 square foot terminal.
+Carnival Glory and MSC’s MSC Meraviglia also sail from this $163 million, 188,000 square foot terminal.

-Terminal 5 is home to some of Royal Caribbean’s mid-sized ships — currently Mariner and Adventure of the Seas.
-Terminal 6 is home to some of Carnival’s mid-sized vessels, Carnival Freedom and Vista.
+Terminal 5 is home to some of Royal Caribbean’s mid-sized ships — currently Adventure and Explorer of the Seas.
+Norwegian Cruise Line’s Prima-class ship Norwegian Prima also uses Terminal 5.
+Terminal 6 is home to some of Carnival’s mid-sized vessels, Carnival Freedom and Vista, as well as Sky Princess and Norwegian Joy.

 Cruise Terminal 8 is Disney Cruise Line‘s terminal, complete with a Mickey head-shaped portal that welcomes guests through the terminal and onto the ship.
-Disney Fantasy and Wish currently sail from Terminal 8, and it will also be home to Disney Treasure when the ship debuts in December 2024.
+Disney Fantasy and Treasure currently sail from Terminal 8.

 Flying to Port Canaveral for a Cruise

-While many Florida locals do drive to the port, many cruisers still fly here for cruise vacations.
-The closest airport to Port Canaveral is Orlando International Airport.
-MCO hosts plenty of airlines from destinations across the country, so you shouldn’t have a problem finding a flight.
+While many Florida locals do drive to the port, many people still fly here for cruise vacations.
+The closest airport is Melbourne Orlando International Airport (MLB), which hosts several airlines.
+However, the closest major airport to Port Canaveral is Orlando International Airport (MCO).
+You’re likely better off catching a flight to MCO, as it services plenty of airlines from destinations across the country — making it very easy to find multiple flight options there.

 Once you arrive at the airport, you will have several transportation methods.
 Some of these options will depend on whether you fly in the day before or the day of your cruise.